 The Assembly Timeline came to birth in response to Dave Mauldin's request for a list of major events to be included in his CSUF oral history project on the Assembly.
 The timeline has imbedded links to pages on some of the individual Assemblies.

 When Steve Irons was a Leading Brother he prepared a detailed prayer list in preparation for each All Night of Prayer.
 The list for the December 1989 ANOP focused on the Assemblies in the US and Canada.
 It really drills down and shows the scope and extent of the Work and the Assemblies as they existed not long before the Irons left in March, 1990.

 Calculating three seminars a year every year in Fullerton for thirty two years, plus one Midwest seminar every year for perhaps twenty years, G. Geftakys gave over one hundred seminars, each on a different theme, but all riding familiar hobby horses of Plymouth Brethren doctrine cloaked as his own special "heavenly vision".
 In some seminars he presented long sections from PB writers, without citing attributions--i.e. plagiarizing.
-Here is an incomplete list of seminars, with a page for readers' contributions and comments about them.
+Here is a partial list of seminars, with a page for comments.

-So far the page on the history of the Work is a small collection of memories.
+So far the history of the Work is a small collection of memories.
 David Kirby has written an account of how the House of Christian Love became a growing center for Bible teaching and how it was taken over by George Geftakys.